redhat-france-sa/openshift-by-example-operators/README.md

 ![Operator SDK](https://master.sdk.operatorframework.io/build/images/logo.svg)

-More precisely, this repository contains samples on how to develop Operators using the [Operator SDK](https://sdk.operatorframework.io) and the 3 different technologies embedded: [Helm](#Helm Operator), [Ansible](#Ansible Operator) and [Go language](#Go Operator).
-We hope it will help you understand the pro and cons fo different approach and how they can map on the Operators Maturity Model phases.
+More precisely, this repository contains samples on how to develop Operators using the [Operator SDK](https://sdk.operatorframework.io) and the 3 different technologies embedded: [Helm](#helm-operator), [Ansible](#ansible-operator) and [Go language](#go-perator).
+We hope it will help you understand the pro and cons of different approaches and how they can map on the Operators Maturity Model phases.

 ![Operators Maturity Model](./assets/operators-maturity-model.png)